Jobcheruyot/Phase1_AviationData/README.md

 ## PROBLEM STATEMENT

-The goal of this analysis is to examine the AviationData dataset to identify key factors influencing the viability of a project focused on aircraft operations.
-Specifically, I will assess the risks associated with airplane accidents and the survival rates following such incidents.
+The goal of this analysis is to identyfy key factors influencing the viability of aircraft operations.
+Specifically, risks associated with airplane accidents and the survival rates following such incidents shall be key.This is to minimize risk to passangers and the aviation company

 ## OBJECTIVES OF THE ANALYSIS